Joey Bragg

 Joseph Franklin Bragg (born July 20, 1996) is an American actor and comedian.
-He is known for his role as Joey Rooney in the Disney Channel sitcom Liv and Maddie (2013–2017).
+He is best known for his role as Joey Rooney in the Disney Channel sitcom Liv and Maddie (2013–2017).

 Early life and education

 Bragg was born Joseph Franklin Bragg on July 20, 1996 in Union City, California to Melanie and Ken Bragg.
 He has one brother named Jack.
 He went to James Logan High School and graduated in 2014.
 He is Jewish.

 Career

 Bragg has a successful stand-up comedy career.
 He made his feature film debut in the comedy film Fred 3: Camp Fred directed by Jonathan Judge, which was released on July 28, 2012.
 That same year, he played the role of Karl in the Disney XD film Gulliver Quinn.
 He made his television debut in the sketch-comedy reality series AwesomenessTV in the episode "Random Thoughts by JoJo", based on the YouTube channel of the same name and is created by Brian Robbins.

 Bragg was cast to play the main role in the Disney Channel comedy series Liv and Maddie with Dove Cameron, in which he played the main role of Joey Rooney, which aired from 2013 to 2017.
 In 2015, Bragg starred alongside Sean Giambrone in the Disney XD film Mark & Russell's Wild Ride, in which he played the lead character as Mark.
-On the same year, he starred Nash Grier and Cameron Dallas in the sports comedy-drama film The Outfield, where he played the lead role of Austin York.
+On the same year, he starred with Nash Grier and Cameron Dallas in the sports comedy-drama film The Outfield, where he played the lead role of Austin York.
 In 2018, Bragg played the role of Richard in the comedy drama film Reach starring Garrett Clayton.
 On the same year, he was cast in the comedy film Father of the Year with David Spade, Nat Faxon and Matt Shively, which was released on July 20, 2018 by Netflix.

-In 2021, Bragg was cast to play the main role in the sitcom Call Your Mother alongside Kyra Sedgwick, Rachel Sennott, Austin Crute, Emma Caymares and Patrick Brammall, in which he played the main role of Freddie Raines, which was aired from January 13 to May 19, 2021 on ABC.
+In 2021, Bragg was cast to play the main role of Freddie Raines in the sitcom Call Your Mother alongside Kyra Sedgwick, Rachel Sennott, Austin Crute, Emma Caymares and Patrick Brammall; the series aired from January 13 to May 19, 2021 on ABC.

 In 2023, Bragg starred in the comedy drama movie Sid is Dead alongside Mary Stuart Masterson, Carla Gallo, G Hannelius and Jack Griffo, which was released on April 28, 2023.